Y-Innovate/LWZMAKE/README.md

 are what's known as a **`rule`**.
 This first sample `rule` defines the "phony" target `ALL` and specifies on what files that target is dependent.
 A **`target`** is something `LWZMAKE` will potentially build.
 In a `rule` one or more `targets` can be specified left of the `:` character.
 Right of the `:` character can optionally be `files` and or other `targets` that the ones left of the `:` character are dependent on.
-Designating a target as **`phony`** tells `LWZMAKE` the target is not a file with a last modified date & time, but rather just a name to get its prerequisites built.
+Designating a target as **`phony`** tells `LWZMAKE` the target is not a file with a last modified date & time, but rather just a name used to get its prerequisites built.

     # Copy MEM1 and MEM2, but only if they changed